-One sample will be submitted to the Animal Health Trust (AHT) in Newmarket for DNA analysis and sire checking of approved colts.
+One sample will be submitted to Weatherbys Scientific in Ireland for DNA analysis and sire checking of approved colts.
 The DNA profile remains the property of the Society and may be used to verify the pedigree of foals subsequently registered by the Society.
 No licence will be issued until the DNA profile has been received and the sire verified.